HAPPY 2026! – SamMobile. Awesome deals Galaxy Z Fold7, Watch8, S25 Ultra and S95F OLED TV

 Expert RAW is Samsung’s advanced camera app that goes beyond the stock camera's Pro mode by using multi-frame processing to deliver higher-quality RAW images with better dynamic range.
 It also offers features like astrophotography mode and is extremely popular among Samsung enthusiasts.

-When opening the Expert RAW app on the second One UI 8.5 beta, you're asked to update the app from the Galaxy Store to continue using it.
-However, no update is actually available at the time of writing, and without it, the app refuses to open.
+When opening the Expert RAW app on the second One UI 8.5 beta, users are asked to update the app from the Galaxy Store in order to continue using it.
+However, no update is available at the time of writing, and without it, the app refuses to open.

-If you already updated, uninstall Expert RAW, then download the installation (APK) file for an older version of Expert RAW and sideload it by opening it through the My Files app on your device.
-It may have some stability issues as it's not officially compatible with One UI 8.5, but most of its functionality should work.
+If you’ve already updated, one workaround is to uninstall Expert RAW, download this installation (APK) file for an older version of the app, and sideload it by opening the file through the My Files app.
+Keep in mind that this version isn’t officially compatible with One UI 8.5, so you may run into some stability issues, though most features should still work.

 Abhijeet's writing career started with guides for custom firmware for Samsung devices (including the original Galaxy S), and he moved to SamMobile in mid-2013 and worked up the ranks to Editor-in-chief.
 In addition to phones and mobile devices, his interests include gaming on both PC and console, PC hardware, and spending countless hours on YouTube watching videos on tech, movies, games, politics, and internet dramas.